kd1nk/decimal-to-binary/README.md

-# Decimal to Binary, Binary to Decimal, etc.
+# Decimal to Binary, Binary to Decimal, Two's Compliment

 This was just a project that I completed for school, specifically CSCI 321 Assembly Language @ FHSU.